-12.7.2 Variance Adjustment
+12.7.2 Variance Adjustment - Residential

-If a variance is approved as provided in Section 12.6.3, a retroactive adjustment of the charges to the customer will be made for the current and prior month's bill.
+If a variance is approved as provided in Section 12.6.2, a retroactive adjustment of the charges to the customer may be made for no more than three months prior to the variance effective date if the District determines a retroactive adjustment is warranted in accordance with the variance request and the proof submitted by the customer.

-12.7.3 Increase of Base Allocation
+12.7.3 Increase of Nonresidential Landscape or Base Index

-If the customer's base allocation is increased as provided in Section 12.6.4, a retroactive adjustment of the charges will be made to the date of the customer circumstance justifying the increase, but not more than the six-month period prior to the allocation increase or the beginning of the District's fiscal year, whichever is longer.
+If a nonresidential customer's base index or landscape acreage is increased as provided in Section 12.6.4, a retroactive adjustment of the charges may be made for no more than six months threprior prior to the effective date of the increase if the District determines a retroactive adjustment is warranted in accordance with the increase request and the proof submitted by the customer.

-12.7.4 Application
+12.7.4 Residential Landscape Adjustments